 How do you prove it?
 This is the document most likely to be asked for, as it’s highly unusual for non EU residents not have any kind of residency permit or visa.

 There are two things you can use here.
 Once you have made your application for a carte de séjour on the online portal you receive an automated email acknowledging your application.
 This is an official document and can be used as proof of your residency status until the card arrives, particularly if you are travelling.
 So we would suggest printing out the email and tucking it into your passport.

 The other thing you can use is the French government decree, which lays out all of the rules of applying for residency.
-Published in the Journal Officiel, this document (in French) lays out in Chapter III, article 5 that until September 30th 2021, British people only need a passport to be legally resident.
+Published in the Journal Officiel, this document (in French) lays out in Chapter III, article 5 that until the deadline, British people only need a passport to be legally resident.
 Find the decree HERE.

 When applying for residency, if you are not working, studying or seeking work you will need to prove that you have sufficient means not to be a burden on the French state.

 What are your rights – the minimum level of resources for British people in France is more generous than the European standard.
 You can find full details here, but you need to prove that you have more than the guide figure for RSA (the French in-work benefit) which at present is €564.78 a month.
 Importantly, this is declared per household, so if you are a couple you only need €564.78 in total per month, not €564.78 each.